 Step 3: Start shaving

 Regardless of the type of shaving you choose, make sure your razor has sharp blades and is clean.

 - Luckily, most electric razors require a change of blades only once a year.

 Now check your battery level: you need it to be charged enough to last while you shave.

-Next step is applying your shaving cream, foam or gel in a rather generous layer, all over your face.
+The next step is applying your shaving cream, foam, or gel in a rather generous layer, all over your face.
 This helps the machine glide easier over the skin.

 Hold the electric razor in your dominant hand for better control of the device.

-- Turn it on and bring it close to your skin, holding it perpendicular on the area to shave.
+- Turn it on and bring it close to your skin, holding it perpendicular to the area to shave.
 Make sure to change the angle as you slide the device over your skin.

-- Keep a firm grip on the handler, perform short strokes and don’t apply too much pressure.
-A good idea is starting with the more sensitive areas that require extra care.
+- Keep a firm grip on the handler, perform short strokes, and don’t apply too much pressure.
+A good idea is to start with the more sensitive areas that require extra care.

 - Always shave in the opposite direction of hair growth.
 You can discover hair growth direction by running your free fingers on your skin.